Replicable-MARL/MARLlib/docs/source/intro_marl/algorithm.rst

 .. _algorithm-detail:

 *******************************************
-Part 3: Check Your MARL Algorithms
+Part 3: Check Our MARL Algorithms
 *******************************************

 Algorithm list of MARLlib, including the mathematical formulation and ``MARLlib`` style of implementation.